mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 ![switch_node](./doc/switch_node.png)

+The *switch* node now has three outputs and will route the *msg* signal with the given rules.
+So if *msg.payload* = *Basic*, the node will send a message to the first output.
 With the help of the *change* node, set the *msg.payload* to detail.
 Let's understand the purpose of these nodes.
 When you click on the button *Go To Asset*, the flow reads the *ActiveAsset* flow variable and will direct the flow in a way, that the dashboard changes to a new tab; the detail page for a machine.
 We will create one of these detail tabs, for our *Basic* machine.
 Add a new tab in the *Tabs&Links* menu and name it **Detail**.
 Then connect the nodes like this:

 ![change_tab](./doc/change_tab.png)